marmelab/react-admin/docs/Authentication.md

 );
 ```

-`requireAuth` also hides the UI until the authentication check is complete, so your app won't reveal any information (menu, resource names, etc) to anonymous users.
+`requireAuth` also hides the UI until the authentication check is complete, ensuring that no information (menu, resource names, etc.) is revealed to anonymous users.

 ## Allowing Anonymous Access

-As long as you add an `authProvider`, react-admin restricts access to all the pages declared in the `<Resource>` components.
-If you want to allow anonymous access to some of these pages, you can set the `disableAuthentication` prop in the page component.
+If you add an `authProvider`, react-admin restricts access to all pages declared in `<Resource>` components.
+To allow anonymous access to some of these pages, set the `disableAuthentication` prop in the page component.

-For instance, to let anonymous users access the post list view:
+For example, to let anonymous users access the post list view:

 ```jsx
 const PostList = () => (